 Workers’ compensation discounts.
 Many states offer employers a discount on their workers’ compensation insurance premiums if they take certain steps to maintain a drug-free workplace, which may include testing job applicants.
 Even if your state does not offer a workers’ compensation discount, National Drug Screening can still show you how to save money on workers’ compensation insurance.

 Avoid legal liability.
 Employees under the influence of drugs can cause accidents and damage to property.
 If an intoxicated employee harms someone on the job, the employer could be legally liable for those injuries.
 Workplace drug and alcohol use may also violate OSHA and state occupational safety laws.

 Maintain productivity and save money.
 Folks using drugs cost you money.
-National Drug Screening can show you the ROI on a drug testing program.
-According to the federal government, drug and alcohol use takes a toll on the American workplace.
-Problems relating to drug and alcohol abuse cost $80 billion in lost productivity in a single year.
-Employees who use drugs are three times more likely to be late to work, more than three-and-a-half times more likely to be involved in a workplace accident, and five times more likely to file a workers’ compensation claim.
+National Drug Screening can show you the ROI on a drug-testing program.
+The Federal Government has stated that drug and alcohol use negatively affects American workplaces.
+Problems from drug and alcohol misuse and abuse cost over $80 billion in lost productivity each year.
+Employees who misuse drugs are three times more likely to be late showing up to work; they are more than three-and-a-half times more likely to be involved in a accident at work, and five times more likely to make a workers’ compensation claim.

 SAFETY – it cannot be overemphasized; your workplace is a safer workplace with a drug free workplace.

 National Drug Screening has affiliations with HSS SAMHSA certified laboratories for high quality lab-based testing, we work with many laboratories including: LabCorp, Quest Diagnostics, Alere Toxicology, Clinical Reference Laboratory (CRL) and Medtox.
 As an employer if you prefer a particular laboratory – we honor that request and utilize the lab of your preference.